 An interconnected trail system encompasses 37 miles (60km) across the national park and goes past shimmering dunes, wind-whipped prairie, and sun-dappled forests.
 Memorable jaunts include the 2.1-mile Marquette Trail and the 10.3-mile Prairie-Duneland Trail, both of which follows an abandoned rail line.
 Various outfitters rent bikes, including Pedal Power, handily located next to the Indiana Dunes Visitor Center.

 Read more: Best Rails to Trails in America for Cycling

 In 1822, Joseph Bailly established one of the first fur-trading posts in the area, and it served as a crossroads and meeting spot for Native Americans and Euro-American colonists.
-After checking out the rustic log and brick buildings of the Bailley Homestead, continue on the trail to the nearby Chellberg Farm, where you can learn about a pioneering Swedish immigrant family that put down roots here in the 1880s.
-Out back, you can get your barnyard fix, with cows, chickens, pigs, and goats.
+After checking out the rustic log and brick buildings of the Bailley Homestead, continue on the trail to the nearby Chellberg Farm to learn about a pioneering Swedish immigrant family that put down roots there in the 1880s.
+Out back, get your barnyard animal fix, with cows, chickens, pigs, and goats.

 The park is open year-round, with camping available from April through October.
 The big crowds come from June through early September, though mid-week is much quieter.
 Swimming is always a chilly endeavor, though more bearable in July and August.

 But don’t neglect the winter!
 It does get cold by the lake, but there is still so much to see and everything else to see and places to eat are open.

 If you are into birds, then go in May.
 There’s a whole Indiana Dunes Birding Festival every May that you won’t want to miss.